-8.6 Haunching and Surround
+8.6 Embedment

-Haunching shall be in accordance with SD 344.
-Haunching and surround shall be compacted to the greater of the manufacturer's requirements or a minimum dry density of 2,050kg/m at any point on any haunching constructed of M/4: AP20 materials.
+Embedment shall be in accordance with SD 344.
+Embedment shall be compacted to the greater of the manufacturer's requirements or a minimum dry density of 2,050kg/m3 at any point on any embedment constructed of M/4: AP20 materials.

-Haunching to underchannel pipes shall be laid to ensure that excavation for the carriageway adjacent to the pipeline does not allow the collapse of the haunching or remove support for the concrete capping and kerb and channel.
+Embedment for underchannel pipes shall be laid to ensure that excavation for the carriageway adjacent to the pipeline does not allow the collapse of the embedment or remove support for the concrete capping and kerb and channel.

-Haunching and surround shall be thoroughly worked into place, particular care being taken to ensure that the material is thoroughly compacted under the full length of the pipe.
+Embedment shall be thoroughly worked into place, particular care being taken to ensure that the material is thoroughly compacted under the full length of the pipe.
 Where the pipes are larger than 460mm diameter, material shall be compacted by a power vibrator.

-In liquefaction prone areas the Engineer may require the haunching and foundation to be protected by an approved geotextile complying with Appendix J of AS/NZS 2566.2 "Buried flexible pipelines - Installation".
+In liquefaction prone areas the Engineer may require the embedment and foundation to be protected by an approved geotextile complying with TNZ F/7.

 Nuclear densometer use shall comply with CSS: Part 1 clause 32.5.1 - Compaction Tests.
 The dry density shall be determined in accordance with NZS 4402.4.1.3 "New Zealand vibrating hammer compaction test".
 The maximum dry density shall be determined in accordance with NZS 4402.4.1.1 "New Zealand Standard Compaction test".
+All nuclear densometer testing and results must be provided by an IANZ accredited tester.